Codecademy/docs/content/html/concepts/iframes/iframes.md

   - "https://www.codecademy.com/learn/paths/web-development"
 ---

-The `iframe` element provides a smaller version of a browser window that contains various media.
-These smaller windows are known as "browsing contexts" because the URL passed to the `iframe` is still functional as a web page.
+IFrame (Inline Frame) is an HTML document embedded inside another HTML document on a website.
+It provides a smaller version of a browser window that contains various media, such as an advertisement, a YouTube video, etc.

+These smaller windows are known as "browsing contexts", because the URL passed to the `iframe` element is still functional as a web page.
 This makes their usage somewhat controversial as many commercial websites have safeguards against their URL being passed to this particular element.

 ## Example